yogsototh/Scratch/content/html/en/blog/Yesod-tutorial-for-newbies.md

 > git commit -a -m "Initial yesod commit"
 </code>

-Now we are ready to modify our web application.
+Now we are almost ready to start.

 ## A last point

-What did we done:
+Until here it was just an installation, an initialization and a configuration.

-1. We have a directory containing a bunch of files
-2. We have a local web server on port 3000
+We have a directory containing a bunch of files and we have a local web server that listen the port 3000.

 If we modify a file inside this directory, yesod should try to recompile as fast as possible the site.
-This way, you should see the modification you done.
+This way, you should see the modification you do.

 Instead of explaining the role of every file, let's get straight to the point.